Services

 What Type of Counseling?

-At Family Counseling & Psychology Center, our diverse staff has training in many different types of therapy including: Cognitive Therapy, Rational-Emotive Therapy, Play Therapy, Family Systems Therapy, Solution Focused Therapy, Problem-solving Therapy, Reality Therapy, Motivational Interviewing Therapy, Relapse Prevention Therapy, and many others.
+At Family Counseling & Psychology Center, our diverse staff has training in many different types of therapy including: Cognitive Therapy, EMDR, Eye Movement Desensitization and Reprocessing, Rational-Emotive Therapy, Play Therapy, Family Systems Therapy, Solution Focused Therapy, Problem-Solving Therapy, Reality Therapy, Motivational Interviewing Therapy, Relapse Prevention Therapy, and many others.

 It will be up to you and your therapist to determine what type of treatment will be used.
 This includes deciding if individual, family or group counseling is best for you.
 However, it also includes deciding what type of psychotherapy will be used.
 For example, Cognitive Therapy is a leading treatment for depression, anxiety disorders and anger problems.
 This type of therapy focuses on the individuals thinking patterns and how they affect mood and behavior.
 Research has shown that individuals who are experiencing depression tend to think in a negative manner.
 Research has shown that if they are taught to think in healthier and more positive ways, they will start to feel better.
 If you are experiencing depression, anxiety or anger problems, there is a good chance that your therapist will want to use some aspects of cognitive therapy to help you.